paperclip-ui/legacy-paperclip/README.md

 - Generalized for multiple compile targets.
 Currently works with React, but other languages & frameworks are planned.
 - No lock-in.
 Swap in and out any similar libraries (styled-components, emotion, etc)

-### What else can you do with the designer?
+### What can you do with the designer?

-- Measure between elements just like Figma
+- Measure between elements just like Figma.
-- Meta + select visual elements to reveal source code
+- Meta + select visual elements to reveal source code.
-- Create different sized frames for responsive testing
+- Create different sized frames for responsive testing.
-- Share your workspace with others & for cross-browser testing
+- Share your workspace with others & for cross-browser testing.
-- Browserstack integration - launch instance directly from designe
+- Browserstack integration - launch instance directly from designer.
-- Grid view of all of your project UIs so that you can visually find what you're looking for
+- Grid view of all of your project UIs so that you can visually find what you're looking for.

 ### What does the IDE extension come equipt with?

-- CSS fixings: auto-complete, color pickers, and more
+- CSS fixings: auto-complete, color pickers, and more.
-- meta + click elements to reveal source code
+- meta + click elements to reveal source code.
 - realtime updates between the designer & code.

 ### What are some other neat Paperclip features?

 - Super easy visual regression coverage - just plug in Percy, point to Paperclip files, and you're good to go.

 <!-- Hidden until public beta -->
 <!--# Resources